Table of contents:

 4. Timeout/Captain’s Timeout: For each game, each team is given one regular 60 second timeout to discuss team strategy, as well as a 60 second “captain’s timeout”.
 The NMHockey League has established the captain’s timeout specifically to allow captains to better control the overall attitude of a game.
 If, in any game, the players’ behavior on either side is becoming unruly or dangerous, a captain may call a timeout to meet with the opposing captain and/or referees as needed to discuss how to better control the game.
 It is also a time for the captains to meet with their own players to calm them down.
 This is not a time to meet with your players to discuss strategy or criticize the referees; however, you may request of the referees that a game be called tighter.
 Captain’s wishing to exercise the captain’s timeout should call for time and let the referees know that it is a “captain’s timeout” and ask that the referees summon the opposing captain to confer.
 In the interest of player’s safety please use these timeouts as needed.
 However, rarely are these timeouts necessary, as most players understand this is all just for fun.

 In the regular season, 2 points are awarded for each win and 1 point for each overtime loss.
 In the event of a tie in points the following tie breaker rules will be applied:

-- In case of tie for points, team with highest ROW (regulation + OT wins/non-shootout wins)
+- In case of tie for Wins, team with highest ROW (regulation + OT wins/non-shootout wins)

-- In case of tie for points and ROW, the teams head-to-head record* will be used.
+- In case of tie for Points, Wins, and ROW, the teams head-to-head record* will be used.